hsinghweb/era-v3-s11-hindi-tokenizer/README.md

 # Hindi BPE Tokenizer

 A Python script for preprocessing Hindi text and training a Byte Pair Encoding (BPE) tokenizer optimized for the Hindi language.
-The script automatically downloads the Hindi dataset from the IndicCorp collection.
+The script automatically downloads and processes a portion of the IndicCorp Hindi dataset.

 ## Features

-- **Automatic Dataset Download**:
+- **Smart Dataset Management**:
-  - Downloads Hindi corpus from IndicCorp
+  - Downloads first 2GB of IndicCorp Hindi dataset
-  - Shows download progress with progress bar
-  - Supports dataset sampling for quick testing
+  - Supports download resume capability
+  - Samples 200,000 lines from first 1 million lines
+  - Progress bars for download and processing

 - **Text Preprocessing**:
   - Retains only Hindi characters (Unicode range: \u0900-\u097F)